ECCC-ASTD-MRD/MIDAS-src/CONTRIBUTING.md

-Once the `Merge Request` is accepted with with the `main` branch as target (as is generally the case), the modifications are pushed and the system tests are launched to guarantee that the all the tests pass for the `main` branch.
+Once the `Merge Request` is accepted with with the `main` branch as target (as is generally the case), the modifications are pushed and the system tests are automatically launched to guarantee that all the tests pass for the `main` branch.
 The [instructions for automatic testing using GitLab-CI are available in a separate file](docs/CI.md).